 Our Bayliner had been exceptionally trouble free in the past, but this year we had five separate mechanical failures and had to be towed twice.
 We were very thankful for our "buddy boaters" who were always willing to give us a tow.
 After the first major breakdown, we spent a few days tied up at the dock in the Indian village of Chenega, waiting for parts.
 The people there were wonderful to us, sharing salmon, gifts, and advice.

 By the time we were ready to go, the weather had cleared.
 We took turns lying on the bow so we could watch Dall porpoises weave back and forth in front of our wake, "playing" with the boat.
 We picked mussels off the kelp and made world-class seafood chowder.

 Unfortunately, the motor wasn't willing to cooperate quite yet.
 The weather was perfect and the seas were calm on July 2.
-We skimmed over the water toward Naked Island, a place I've wanted to go for years.
-For no apparent reason, the motor just quit, and would not restart.
-We had to be towed for hours to a safe anchorage, and we barely made it into port the next day on our own power.
+We skimmed over the water toward Naked Island, a place I'd wanted to visit for years.
+For no apparent reason, the motor quit and would not restart.
+We had to be towed for hours to a safe anchorage.
+We barely made it to port the next day on our own power.
 Time for repairs....

 Go on to read Floating the Copper River